Growth of hexagonal BN crystals by traveling-solvent floating zone: Results

 EDS analysis provides elemental information regarding the distinct regions seen in the microCT data.
-Fig. \ref{fig4}a shows an optical image and corresponding microCT cross-section of an early growth attempt with a FeCr flux.
+Fig. \ref{fig4}a shows an optical image and corresponding microCT cross-section for a sample grown from an FeCr flux (sample \textbf{4}, not shown in Fig. \ref{fig2} or \ref{fig3}).
 The colorless crystalline regions of the optical image correspond to the low absorption regions seen in the microCT cross-section.
 The darker matrix surrounding these colorless regions corresponds to the high absorption regions.
-An SEM back-scattered electron image of the sample is shown in Fig. S3a.
+An SEM back-scattered electron image of the sample is shown in the SI, in Fig. S3a.
 EDS spot scans taken within the two regions (Fig. \ref{fig4}b) show distinct compositions: the spectra in the darker matrix region (spot 1) is dominated by emission lines from Fe and Cr, while the spectra in the transparent crystalline region shows clear B and N emission lines, with very minor Fe and Cr contributions.
 Due to their low atomic numbers we do not attempt a quantitative analysis of the B and N stoichiometry by EDS.
-In Fig. S6 we show SEM/EDS data on a colorless, crystalline flake extracted from the interior of a sample grown with a FeB$_{0.2}$ flux (Fig. S1d).
-EDS spot scans from different regions of this sample show strong B and N emission lines, with no sign of Fe emission.